implse/Flask_SQLAlchemy_Template/README.md

 ## What is Flask-SQLAlchemy?

-Flask-SQLAlchemy is a Flask microframework extension which adds support for the SQLAlchemy SQL toolkit/ORM (Object Relational Mapping).
+Flask-SQLAlchemy is an extension for Flask which adds support for the SQLAlchemy SQL toolkit/ORM (Object Relational Mapping).

 ## Configuration